1. KnowledgeBank

 **For accounting periods starting on or after 1 April 2024, the R&D intensive threshold falls from 40% to 30%.

-From 1 April 2023, the government increased the RDEC rate from 11% to 20%.
-This increase in generosity is good news for large companies – as well as the SMEs who also use the RDEC R&D tax credit scheme.
-For more information about the history of R&D tax credits, view our timeline.
+From 1 April 2023, the government increased the RDEC rate from 13% to 20%.
+This increase in generosity was good news for large companies – as well as the SMEs who also used the RDEC R&D tax credit scheme.
+This paved the way for the introduction of a merged scheme for accounting periods beginning on or after 1 April.